-Health centers provide access to basic health care services in the communities that need them most.
+America’s community health centers provide access to basic health care services in the communities that need them most.
 Their doors are open to everyone – families and children, farmworkers and the homeless, and those who are uninsured, on Medicaid, or have private insurance.
-Learn more about health centers and what they stand for by checking on the video below.
+Learn more about health centers and what they stand for by watching this video.

 What makes health centers so unique?